Short Term Rentals & Tourism Accommodation Levy FAQs

 I own more than one property within the City of Charlottetown.
 Can I operate short-term rentals at all of my properties?

-Only properties that serve as the operator’s/host’s principal residence are eligible to host short-term rentals in the City of Charlottetown.
+No. Only properties that serve as the operator’s/host’s principal residence are eligible to host short-term rentals in the City of Charlottetown.

 What is considered a principal residence?

-A principal residence is a residential unit owned or rented by an individual, alone or with others, where the proposed operator/host lives and conducts daily affairs, including but not limited to paying bills and receiving documentation related to identification, taxation, insurance, driver’s licenses, income tax returns, medical plans, vehicle and voter registration, or similar information; and the proposed operator/host has no other property designated as such within the City of Charlottetown or any other jurisdiction.
+A principal residence is a residential unit owned or rented by an individual, alone or with others, where the proposed operator/host lives and conducts daily affairs, including but not limited to paying bills and receiving documentation related to identification, taxation, insurance, medical plans, vehicle and voter registration, or other similar information.

 Are all types of principal residences permitted to host short-term rentals?